Gaphodil/minimetroidvania-iv-speedrunning-info/route.md

 ### 1.04+

-The boss of Volcanic Crag is now unskippable, and presently Mistform cannot be used during the fight.
+The boss of Volcanic Crag is now unskippable, and Mistform cannot be used during the fight.
 Consequently, it may be best obtained after the clockwork tools.

 A possible variation is as follows: